 There’s a better way is committed to challenging one another to become the best we can be.
 Together we have the recourses to make sure everyone has a Home, has good food to eat, access to healthcare, and to live in a safe Community.
 We need to be proactive and stop the drugs rolling into our Country smashing our communities.
 Together let’s stand and build now for a better tomorrow.

-Our approach to each other must be done in the spirit of Love, Peace, Kindness, Gentleness and Self-control.
+Our approach to each other must be done in the spirit of Love, Peace, Kindness, Gentleness, and Self-control.
 This approach is the foundation of all our attempts in helping one another.

 Adapting a more caring approach towards others.
 This can only be done in Love, with a peaceful approach, and with a balanced self-controlled roll out.

-Realizing that we can all shift positivity/light on a daily basis despite our financial, cultural, or Community status.
+Realising that we can all shift positivity/light on a daily basis despite our financial, cultural, or Community status.
 This starts with our thought process and can be as small as a kind word, baking something for someone or sharing your wealth or experience with a view to build others up.

 Contribute, inspire, change and empower.
 Create light structures, push yourself out of your comfort zones by acting out your positivity which generates light in motion.

 For all upcoming events follow us in Facebook

 I had been working with Families in my area trying to help with our Youth Gang and Drug problems and the destruction that it brings.